mstewart796/MegaSenaPy/README.md

 # A lottery simulator

-This program generates draws 6 random numbers (from 1 to 60) 100 times, simulating the Brazilian lottery known as the MegaSena.
+This program generates 6 random numbers (from 1 to 60) 100 times, simulating the Brazilian lottery known as the MegaSena.
 This project was created by me as part of my university course.